Best Inflatable Stand Up Paddle Boards (SUPs) of 2024

 To be considered for each of these categories, we measured each inflatable SUP against standardized criteria: they had to be affordable, durable, maneuverable, and easy to transport.
 From there, we narrowed our criteria to our specific categories–for example, with our yoga pick, we wanted a board that was sturdy and steady but still easy to carry.
 For yoga, we also wanted a board with good grip and traction.
 However, the board’s width played a large part in our choice so that yoga practitioners would have plenty of room to stretch and support themselves on the water.

 Since the blistering-hot Colorado summer of 2014, I’ve been obsessed with water.
-I started on the rapids of the Arkansas River, then moved up to Alaska to raft glacially-braided rivers in 2016, and spent most of the quarantine in 2020 on Maine lakes and New Hampshire rivers.
+I started on the rapids of the Arkansas River, then moved up to Alaska to guide glacially-braided rivers in 2016, and then in 2020 moved to Maine lakes and New Hampshire rivers, where I currently manage a major guiding service.

 After two years in Alaska, I managed a hiking and rafting program based out of Skagway, Alaska; I also guided the rivers surrounding Southeast Alaska, British Columbia, and the Yukon.
 I’ve paddled with Boy Scouts through high-walled canyons and rowed through heavy headwinds and braided, silty channels.
 I’ve also paddle-guided class IV waters with clients who had never seen a rapid, much less floated through one, and rowed a boat of twelve cruise ship passengers alongside the historic Chilkoot Trail.
 I’ve also trained guides who had never held an oar before on how to navigate rivers, rescue swimmers, set up boats, and row through tricky situations.